home edit page issue tracker

 nsubj(organization-7, Al-1)

 And in Modern German or French, these prepositions have generally just become a fossilized part of a family name and regularly appear without the given name.
-Again, here, analysis as flat seems correct:
+Again, here, the flat analysis seems correct:

 Von Hohenlohe gewann das Rennen . \n Von Hohenlohe won the race .